join-monster/join-monster/README.md

 }
 ```

+Join Monster generates the SQL dynamically.
 The SQL queries will **adapt** not only with the varying complexities of queries, but also changes in the schema.
 No back-and-forth from web server to database.
 No need to get convert the raw result to the nested structure.
 Lots of benefits for a little bit of configuration.

 - [X] Fetch all the data in a single database query.
 - [X] Automatically generate adapting SQL queries.